 ICO is a crowdfunding method, where companies issue their own token with the purpose of raising capital for their projects.
 During an ICO, a company releases a certain number of crypto-tokens which are sold to willing investors in exchange for cryptocurrencies or fiat currencies.
 The company will use the obtained funds to invest in the development of their product or service, while investors get their crypto-token shares and own a company stakes.

 Each ICO campaign has its objectives, and it is essential that you explain clearly your project’s goals in its white paper and roadmap.
-These documentations can either make or break an ICO, as they can get potential investors convinced that your project is serious and worth investing.
+These documents can either make or break an ICO, as they can get potential investors convinced that your project is serious and worth investing in.

-Include profiles and resumes of your team members on your company/project’s website, while also listing their former project.
+Include profiles and resumes of your team members on your company/project’s website while also listing their former projects.
 ICOs that don’t list information about their developers and personnel will seem untrustworthy to potential investors, remember, reputation is crucial in business.

 Have ICO tools

 You will need reliable digital tools to support your ICO campaign.
-There are hundreds of Facilitators that provide new companies technical solutions, as well as legal advice, marketing and business consulting.
+There are hundreds of Facilitators that provide new companies with technical solutions, as well as legal advice, marketing, and business consulting.

 Websites are like the company’s face for potential clients and investors.
 Take the time to make sure the website has been set up properly, has quality images, and its user interface is easy to navigate through.

 A poorly designed website denotes that the company isn’t willing to invest time and money into smart marketing and page development.